evanrelf/affection/README.md

 ## Required language extensions

-Minimum required language extensions needed when defining an effect:
+Minimum required language extensions needed when defining an effect and its interpreter(s):

 - `DataKinds`
 - `FlexibleContexts`
 - `GADTs`
-- `PolyKinds`
 - `TypeOperators`

 Minimum required language extensions needed when using effects: